why the octave is divided into 12

 The system constructed in this manner has pure tones, but modulating becomes a nightmare — each key needs retuned ratios.
 The F# in A major is different from the F# in D major.

 In a fixed-pitch 12-note system, it is mathematically impossible to have both pure thirds and pure fifths.
-This is a prime factorization incompatibilitiy.
+This is a prime factorization incompatibility.

 Since we can't have everything, we gave up everything — the tuning system we use nowadays doesn't have a single pure ratio.
-Technically, every note is slightly off-tune.
+Since we divided the octave into 12 for convenience, every note is slightly off-tune.
 Perfect pitch is really just perfect memory of imperfectly tuned notes.

 In the 1800s, mass production of pianos demanded standardization.
-By dividing the octave evenly into 12, 12-tone equal temperament offered a reprieve from choosing between pure fifths, pure thirds, and modulatory freedom.
+12TET offered a reprieve from choosing between pure fifths, pure thirds, and modulatory freedom.